 The Cost Seg America team has been performing studies for more than 24 years.
 The team has completed over 16,000 of them.
 The average first-year savings across those 16,000+ completed studies is $438,511.
 The team has defended 125 IRS audits.
 The team has not lost an audit and has never returned a dollar to the IRS.
 Every study uses IRS Approaches 1 and 2.
 Every study is engineered, not estimated.
 Every report is built to the standards described in Publication 5653.

-If you own a commercial property and you are at the same point Dan was, the next step takes 30 seconds.
+If you own a commercial property, the next step takes 30 seconds.

 Send the property address and the approximate purchase price.
 The Cost Seg America team sends back a free preliminary proposal within 24 hours.
 The proposal tells you the estimated Year 1 deduction, the methodology the team would use, the timeline, and the flat fee.
 No obligation either way.